DeanCording/owonb35/README.md

 ## Requirements

 This client requires the [Gattlib](https://github.com/labapart/gattlib) BLE library to be installed.
-Compiled packages are available to install with needing to compile.
+Compiled packages are available to install without needing to compile.

 ## Installation